 The “bad” battery life is what most reviews focus on and hold up as a discouragement for getting any Android Wear watch.
 However, plugging the watch in at night at the same time your plug in your phone for charging is a minor adjustment of your daily routine.
 Given that you take the time to cut away all the useless notifications you get every day — and get less distracted in general as an added bonus! — the battery life should not be any grounds for concerns.

 The only ones who should buy an Android Wear watch at this time are app developers who think their app could benefit users by vibrating their wrists from time to time.
-Regular users or even Android and Google enthusiasts will see very little benefit from wearing an Android Wear watch.
+Regular users or even Android and Google enthusiasts will see little benefit from wearing an Android Wear watch.